 Tradition has it that if you step on the genitals of the bull from Turin’s coat of arms and spin three times, it will bring you luck.
 We couldn’t miss this opportunity!
 By the way, it’s a very subtle way to express how much the two cities love each other… 😉

-I found a tourist information in the shopping mall so I got a map 🙂 We got out of the mall right at the famous La Scala theatre.
+I found tourist information in the shopping mall so I got a map 🙂 We got out of the mall right at the famous La Scala theatre.
 Shame on me but I was so busy admiring the Milan city center that I didn’t notice the building of one of the most famous operas in the world.
 I guess the city center in Milan is so beautiful it’s easy to overlook even La Scala Theatre.

 From there we headed towards Sforza Castle – Castello Sforzesco.

-Near the castle itself there was a crowd of unpleasant people trying to get money from tourists.
-“Gift for you, my friend, gift from Africa, hakuna matata” which certainly leads to “money, my friend”.
-We got in the castle quickly to avoid all the gifts…
+Near the castle itself, there was a crowd of unpleasant people trying to get money from tourists.
+“Gift for you, my friend, a gift from Africa, hakuna matata” which certainly leads to “money, my friend”.
+We got into the castle quickly to avoid all the gifts…

 From there we walked back around Duomo Cathedral.
 We roamed the streets around there with no specific destination.
 The sun setting over the cathedral was a sign it’s time to go back… 🙂

-During such a spontaneous and short trip we haven’t seen many important points in Milan.
-I haven’t seen Da Vinci’s The Last Supper, I didn’t climb the towers of the cathedral to see the city from above.
+During such a spontaneous and short trip we didn’t see many important points in Milan.
+We didn’t have a chance to see Da Vinci’s The Last Supper, we didn’t climb the towers of the cathedral to see the city from above.

-If you liked this post please use the buttons below and share it on Facebook, Twitter or Google+!
+If you liked this post please use the buttons below and share it on Facebook or Twitter!
 Thanks!